 Again there are two parts.
 Part 1 is similar to part A for NZ – however the cost is only GBP124.00.
 British Citizens overseas are eligible to register using this one.
 Part III is similar to our part B but it stipulates that you must be resident in the UK for 185 days a year and we won’t qualify for that.
 The cost for that one is GBP25.00.
 More information can be found on this website.
 Both of these options last for five years.

 It also states that if the yacht is owned jointly by two people, and one qualifies and the other doesn’t, then the other partner can have a minority shareholding.
-Ships/yachts for the purpose of registration, are divided in to 64 shares. so as the British Citizen, I should have 33 shares and Andrew 31.
+Ships/yachts for the purpose of registration, are divided in to 64 shares. so as the British Citizen, I should have 33 shares and my partner 31.